digital-md/Analyzing-network-structure-security/README.md

 <h2>Description</h2>

 <h> I have compiled a list of various tasks in this section that showcase my expertise in different circumstances.
-It will include tasks that share investigating hash files, and incident reports analysis, using TCPdump logs.<hr />
+It will include tasks that share investigating hash files, incident reports analysis, and using Wireshark or TCPdump logs.<hr />

 <h2>Investigating Hash File</h2>